As of May 2022

 From 1977-1990, Rev. Strauch held several positions at J.P.
 Morgan Investment Management, including Investment Research Officer, Vice President of Balance Accounts, Senior Vice President in Futures and Options, Fixed Income Groups and Portfolio Manager.
 In 1991, he joined Munich American Reinsurance Company as Vice President and Treasurer.
 From 1994-1996, he was Senior Vice President and Portfolio Manager at Munich RE Capital Management, and from 1996-1999, he worked at Salomon Smith Barney Asset Management as Director of Travelers Asset Management International, Institutional Sales and Client Service.
 In 2000, he joined Pacific Investment Management Company, LLC (PIMCO), as Director of PIMCO Specialty Markets LLC (2000-2005), and in 2006, became Senior Vice President with responsibility for developing and servicing new and existing account relationships with US domestic insurance companies for the Client Facing Financial Institutions Group – Account Management, Insurance Channel.
 He retired from Pacific Investment Management Company in 2014.

-Rev. Strauch serves on a number of boards, including the Boards of Managers for AAFMAA Wealth Management & Trust LLC and AAFMAA Mortgage Service LLC, on the EMCERT advisory board to the Emergency Department of the University of Virginia Health System, as Chaplain General of the National Huguenot Society, and as Treasurer of the White Gables Condominium Owners Association.
-He serves on the Pension Boards’ Executive, Governance, Personnel, Investment, and Corporate Social Responsibility Committees.
+Rev. Strauch serves on a number of boards, including the Boards of Managers for AAFMAA Wealth Management & Trust LLC and AAFMAA Mortgage Service LLC, on the EMCERT advisory board to the Emergency Department of the University of Virginia Health System, as Chaplain General of the National Huguenot Society, and as chair of the investment committee of Sojourners United Church of Christ, Charlottesville.
+He maintains his ministerial standing with the Shenandoah Association and serves on the Pension Boards’ Investment and Corporate Social Responsibility Committees.

 The Rev. Dr. Iese Tu’uao (Class of 2023) is Senior Pastor of the Samoan Church of Hawai’i LMS/UCC and was the first Samoan ordained in the UCC in 1992.
 Before becoming ordained, Rev. Dr. Tu’uao was an aging specialist and social services worker in Los Angeles.